mcore1976/cc1101-tool/README.md

 --------------------------------------------------------------------------------------
-You can see how this device works here in this video : https://youtu.be/iPVckkTjsd0
+First version of this project was presented in this video : https://youtu.be/iPVckkTjsd0
 --------------------------------------------------------------------------------------